-Nye, a Republican, was the representative for Minnesota's 5th congressional district from 1907 to 1913.
+Nye was the representative for Minnesota’s 5th congressional district and was a Republican.
+He served from 1907 to 1913.

 From Dec 1907 to Mar 1913, Nye missed 151 of 773 roll call votes, which is 19.5%.
 This is better than the median of 28.1% among the lifetime records of representatives serving in Mar 1913.
 The chart below reports missed votes over time.